bastelfreak/testcontrolrepo/site/profiles/REFERENCE.md

 Data type: `Peadm::SingleTargetSpec`

-the FQDN/common name of the primary, passed to peadm::convert
+the FQDN/common name of the primary

 ##### <a name="-profiles--upgrade--version"></a>`version`